rishabh-22/URL-Shortener/README.md

 ## Flow of Project
 User is required to sign up in order to access the functionality of the logical API.
 Login/ SignUp will fetch the token for the user which can be used to access the validation API.
 Once the user has the token, they can send the payload in the request body and get the response in json form according to the logic.
 Token is to be attached in the headers.

+## Flow of logic
+>*	make a counter: number of entries in the database
+>*	use that counter to generate the hash
+>*	use that hash against the url
+>*	store that url and hash in the database

 ## Paths (local)